Introduction: What Makes a Good Marketing Team?

 If not, seek technology platforms to help you organize, and measure marketing performance, tracking data to provide these insights.

 4. Role clarity

 From the manager to the individual contributor, it is everybody’s responsibility to maximize role clarity.
-If you know your role, your priorities, your success metrics, your likelihood of success is much higher.
-If you know the same information for your team-members, and they know yours, then you are much more likely to be operating in a high-performing team.
+If you know your role, priorities, and success metrics, the likelihood of success is much higher.
+If you know the same information as your team members, and they know yours, you are much more likely to be operating in a high-performing marketing team.